mindary/drpc/spec.md

 # Remly Specification

-The Remly protocol is a _simple_ RPC protocol designed to be used over some form of bidirectional communication (e.g. tcp sockets or web sockets).
+The Remly protocol is a _efficient_ RPC protocol designed to be used over some form of bidirectional communication (e.g. tcp sockets or web sockets).

 ## Message Serialization